Soham-47/product-preview-card/README.md

-Results Summary Component:
-This is a Results Summary Component.
+This is a Product Preview Card Page.

 Description: